O365/python-o365/README.md

         # ...
         account = Account(credentials)  # the default protocol will be Microsoft Graph account.authenticate(scopes=['basic', 'message_all'])
+        # 'basic' adds: 'offline_access' and 'https://graph.microsoft.com/User.Read'
+        # 'message_all' adds: 'https://graph.microsoft.com/Mail.ReadWrite' and 'https://graph.microsoft.com/Mail.Send'

         ```
         This method call will print a url that the user must visit to give consent to the app on the required permissions.

         The user must then visit this url and give consent to the application.
-When consent is given, the page will rediret to: "https://outlook.office365.com/owa/" by default.
+When consent is given, the page will rediret to: "https://outlook.office365.com/owa/" by default (you can change this).

         Then the user must copy the resulting page url and paste it back on the console.
         The method will the return True if the login attempt was succesful.